nadiczka/weather-controller-vue/README.md

 ### The project simulates the controller of the weather and home conditions

+## What technologies has been used?

+- Vue.js - version 2
+- Bootstrap Vue
+- Highcharts
+- Vuex
+- Router Vue
+- Moment Vue
+- Notification Vue
+- Sass

 ## Is the project finished?

 No, it isn't.